Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Data vector extraction

 \subsection{Peak counts}

 Positive- and negative-valued WL peaks of mass maps represent local-maxima found in overdense (e.g. due to single or superposed massive LSS objects along the LOS) and underdense regions, respectively.
 Peaks may also be caused by (shape) noise which are not expected to carry any cosmological information (\citealp{2011PhRvD..84d3529Y}).
 Consistent with \citetalias{Ajani-EP29}, we probe the distribution of peak heights in signal-to-noise ratio (S/N) bins, where a pixel is detected as a peak if it has a larger value than its eight neighbors.
 It is worth noting that, alternative features of peaks, such as their steepness, are also explored in the literature (e.g. \citealp{Li_2023}).
-The backbone of the algorithm is extracted from the \cite{Peel+18} analysis, whose code is publicly released in the \texttt{lenspack}\footnote{\url{https://github.com/CosmoStat/lenspack/blob/master/lenspack/peaks.py}} repository. \inlinecomment{\SP{How it compares with code used in paper I} \simone{We retrieved consistent non-tomographic forecasts with Paper I dataset.}} \inlinecomment{\JHD{Should specify if peaks are found in KS, KS+ or aperture mass maps here.} \simone{We intended to introduce the HOS algorithms agnostic of the mass-mapping method since the DV measurements do not depend on it.
-Peaks are implemented in all of them though.}}
+The backbone of the algorithm is extracted from the \cite{Peel+18} analysis, whose code is publicly released in the \texttt{lenspack}\footnote{\url{https://github.com/CosmoStat/lenspack/blob/master/lenspack/peaks.py}} repository.

 Detections in masked maps are performed by assigning the map's minimum value to the masked pixels so that none of them can represent a peak.
-We remove any detection found in a masked region from our analysis, but peaks can still arise near the masked pixels. \inlinecomment{\dani{"which are set to the absolute minimum of the field." is this a repetition of the first sentence in this paragraph or means something different?} \simone{that is a repetition.
-Fixed, thanks!}} This effect is not corrected for in the present analysis, but it should be cosmology-independent as the implemented masks do not correlate with LSS.
+We remove any detection found in a masked region from our analysis, but peaks can still arise near the masked pixels.
+This effect is not corrected for in the present analysis, but it should be cosmology-independent as the implemented masks do not correlate with LSS.